makevoid/zkp-rangeproof-age-verification/Readme.md

 Please see the up to date project and the original readme on the main repository origin.

+### TODO:

+- document setting up and running the project with intellij
+- make a video of the demo

 ## License

 This repository is GNU Lesser General Public License v3.0 licensed, as found in the [LICENSE file](https://github.com/ing-bank/zkproofs/blob/master/LICENSE.txt).